tgdev/google-dev-first-pwapp/project-notes.md

 1. Tell the browser to register the JavaScript file as the service worker.
 2. Create a JavaScript file containing the service worker.

+## Manifest.json file

+The web app manifest is a simple JSON file that gives the developer;

+1. The ability to control how your app appears to the user in the areas that they would expect to see apps (for example the mobile home screen)
+2. Direct what the user can launch and more importantly how they can launch it.

+Using a manifest.json file you PWA can;

+* Have a rich presence on the user's Android home screen
+* Be launched in full-screen mode on Android with no URL bar
+* Control the screen orientation for optimal viewing
+* Define a "splash screen" launch experience and theme color for the site
+* Track whether you're launched from the home screen or URL bar